Jirinrin/AYA/README.md

 ent will get property `mm` for you to access

 ## TODO
+- add how-to on using scripts, add examples of things you can do with this thing, supply options, ...
+- Expose specific file explorer methods to fee, e.g. a 'move', 'mkdir', 'copy, etc via a separate 'lib' object in the callback, with extra user friendliness allowing e.g. `../dir1`
+- allow passing arguments to the initial call of the process (e.g. which command to run, or which userscript to run) (=> enables putting a static bat file in a folder which does a thing)
+- access deep version of a command with --deep flag (filter that out)
+- add ora fancy spinner thingy

 - And clone objects and such
 - Also expose 'path' thingy in callback for every item?
 - In .help for all commands does not show deep versions, only appends `-deep version available`
-- Expose specific file explorer methods to fee, e.g. a 'move', 'mkdir', 'copy, etc via a separate 'lib' object in the callback, with extra user friendliness allowing e.g. `../dir1`
 - Make forEveryEntryDeep capable of going through multiple nested folders asynchronously (and await that with a Promise.All or something)

-- allow passing arguments to the initial call of the process (e.g. which command to run, or which userscript to run) (=> enables putting a static bat file in a folder which does a thing)
-- expose `ls` command
-- access deep version of a command with --deep flag (filter that out)
-- make fee not have to deal with the 'folder' if calling it directly
-- add how-to on using scripts, add examples of things you can do with this thing, supply options, ...
-- add ora fancy spinner thingy
 - be able to give argument to userscripts?
+- somehow catch e.g. 'Uncaught ReferenceError: ls is not defined' and then attempt to find it as a command